pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ## Environment
  - A working directory for Abaqus needs to be created within the main directory.
 Its **relative path to the main directory** should be specified in the JSON file.
 In the [CoCoNuT examples](../../../examples/examples.md) this folder is typically called *`CSM`*, but any name is allowed.
- - The **Abaqus license server** needs to be specified in the parametrized file `abaqus_v6.env` which is present in the `source directory`.
-For use at Ghent University no changes are required.
+ - If the **Abaqus license server** needs to be specified explicitly, it is advised to do this in the [solver modules file](../../../README.md#checking-the-solver-modules).
  - The **Abaqus software should be available as well as compilers** to compile the user-subroutines (FORTRAN) and post-processing code (C++).
 Some compilers also require a license.

 ## Parameters